misskey-dev/misskey/README.md

 so you have to join the [Virtual Kemomimi Relay] to use this extension.

 After that, you have two ways to use the Vmimi Relay Timeline:
-- Use the my releases of the misskey docker image if you're using official docker image.
-(Not released yet) The image is designed to be a drop-in replacement of the official image.
+- Use releases of the misskey docker image if you're using official docker image.
-  You can use `ghcr.io/anatawa12/vrtl-misskey:latest` as the image name.
+  The image is designed to be a drop-in replacement of the official image.
+  The image name is `ghcr.io/anatawa12/vrtl-misskey:latest`.
 - Merge the extension branch to your fork and build the image by yourself.
   You can merge the [`vmimi-relay-timeline`][vmimi-relay-timeline-branch] branch to your fork.
   If you ask me, I'll create a pull request to your fork.
 Feel free to ask me.